Teaching Ambassador Fellowship

 Washington and Classroom Fellows receive compensation for Fellowship work at approximately the GS-13 level.
 Exact levels of compensation may vary somewhat based on locality and previous experience.
 Washington Fellows work a 40-hour weekly schedule as temporary employees.
 Washington Fellows may also receive a subsistence allowance during their assignment in Washington, D.C.
 During negotiation for the Intergovernmental Personnel Act agreement, the Department will seek to minimize disruption to participants' benefits.

 Classroom Fellows work approximately 20-40 hours per month on Fellowship activities outside of their regular teaching contracts.
-They are paid at an hourly wage as Special Government Employees under the Intergovernmental Personnel Agreement.
+They are paid at an hourly wage.
 During negotiation of the Interagency Personnel Agreement (see Question 2), the Department will seek district support for limited release time to participate in Fellowship activities.

 In order to ensure equity across Fellows and to enable a range of teachers’ participation in this temporary program, the Teaching Ambassador Fellows are compensated with a total package at a level that is at least commensurate to or above their current compensation.
 The Department will work with selected Fellows and sending schools/districts to maintain as much continuity as possible for the Fellow in benefits while also ensuring health benefit coverage.